preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 .. image:: forms-settings-76.png

 + **ADD IMAGE**: (Available in Omnia 7.6.2).
 Click here to add an image for the form, using Media picker.
-When adding the form to the Forms block, the editor can decide to use the image, or not.
+When adding the form to the Form block, the editor can decide to use the image, or not.
+For the Form rollup block, a general option to show images or not, is available.
 Also, see below for an example.
 + **Title**: Add a Title for the form here, in any or all of the available languages.
 + **Use points**: Selected per default for Surveys, but can be changed.
 + **Use correct answer**: If it should be possible to show correct answers, after the user has submitted answers, select this option.
 Selected per default for checkups.